Vaccinating your pet can save its life!

 New Puppies and Kittens

-Rabies vaccine is required by law in PA (most states), as the disease is always fatal and can be passed onto humans.
+Rabies vaccine is required by law in PA (most states), as the disease is always fatal, and can be passed onto humans.
 But there are other diseases which can kill a pet or send them to the hospital for weeks.
 Parvovirus is a vomiting and diarrhea virus.
 50% of dogs that get Parvo die from the disease.
 Canine Distemper is a contagious and serious virus with no known cure which can damage the central nervous system.
 Leptospirosis is a bacterial infection which dogs can get from standing water, lakes etc. Squirrels, rats and other wild animals spread this when they urinate outside.
 Leptospirosisis one of the few diseases people can catch from their pets.
 Lyme disease is transmitted by ticks, just like it is to people; it makes dogs lethargic and lame, and if left untreated can damage the kidneys.
 Bordetella is known as kennel cough, coughing, sneezing, congestion.
-Most kennels require dogs to have recived this vaccine in order to be admitted.
+Most kennels require dogs to have received this vaccine in order to be admitted.
 Dogs can get Bordetella even if they do not go to a kennel.
 The more dogs they are around (dog parks, groomer etc.) the more they are at risk.
 Canine Influenza is not seasonal, dogs can get this at anytime.
 Dogs that are around other dogs (dog shows, dog parks etc.) are at greater risk.
 Some kennels require this vaccine to board.

 Bordetella can be given intranasally (liquid dropped in the nose) the mucus membranes develop an immunity right where the germ is inhaled.

 Lyme and Canine Influenza need 2 vaccines before being good for a year, administered 3-4 weeks apart.
 Then yearly thereafter.